-Animals migrate to find food, water, warmer and/or cooler temperatures or to reproduce.
+Animals migrate to find food and water.
+They move to find warmer and/or cooler temperatures or to reproduce.
 You might also see the word migrate.

 Think about how you feel when the days get shorter and it gets dark earlier.